Immigrant Pathways Colorado has four program areas.

 France: The third scholarship winner, who comes from France, plans to become a pediatric nurse.
 A single mom with an eight-year-old daughter, she is proud that she has earned her citizenship.
 She says, “My daughter has already seen me accomplish so much, such as my citizenship and raising her on my own, and I do believe that she is proud of her mom.
 I love that feeling.
 But, I mostly want her to understand the importance of a college education, and what better way to show it to her myself by earning a college degree, right now?”

 Mexico: And the fourth scholarship was awarded to a young man from Mexico who is the first in his family to go to college.
 Brought to the U.S. as a child, he went on to earn a 3.1 grade point average in high school and wants to be a mechanical engineer.

 We wish each of these scholarship winners good luck as they pursue their dreams!

 International Conversation Circle:

 The third program of Immigrant Pathways Colorado is a Conversation Circle, held regularly at Bemis Public Library in Littleton.
 The program encourages immigrants and refugees to learn about American culture, exchange experiences, learn about resources, socialize and practice their English with community members and each other in an informal setting.
-Circles are held on the main floor of the Bemis Public Library, 6014 S. Datura St., Littleton, CO 80120, every first and third Thursday of each month, from 12:30 to 2 p.m.
+Circles are held on the main floor of the Bemis Public Library, 6014 S. Datura St., Littleton, CO 80120, every Wednesday of each month, from 12:30 to 2 p.m.

 For more information, email Mika Farer (firstname.lastname@example.org) or call 303-522-7721.